carpentries/instructor-training/06-memory.md

 for as long as it took the dial to go around and around.
 It's also why sports teams tend to have about half a dozen members, or be broken down into smaller groups (such as the forwards and backs in rugby).

+When we memorize words in a list and are asked to immediately recall them, the words first presented will have the best chance to be transferred into long-term memory.
+On the other hand, the items that are presented last might still be in short-term memory.
+These are referred to as the primacy and recency effects, respectively, and they together form the [memory serial position effect](https://en.wikipedia.org/wiki/Serial_position_effect).

 > ## Chunking
 >